 Humane Education: NHA personnel travel throughout Davidson County teaching the responsibilities of pet ownership and humane treatment for all animals.
 We also schedule group tours of our facility, educating people on NHA’s various roles in the community.
 Please click here to complete an application for an education presentation or group shelter tour.

-Community Outreach & Spay / Neuter: Rover, our “Big Yellow Bus”, travels throughout Davidson County providing free spay and neuter for those who wish to have their pets altered, yet can’t afford it.
-Rover’s mission is to educate the community about proper pet care, in an effort to keep Davidson County pets healthy and decrease the number of unwanted animals.
-To see if you qualify, please click here.
+Community Outreach & Spay / Neuter: Rover, our “Big Yellow Bus,” travels throughout Davidson and surrounding counties to provide spay and neuter services to shelters and rescues that lack the resources in an effort to decrease the number of unwanted animals.

 Volunteer Opportunities: Volunteers play a vital role in enabling NHA to accomplish our mission.
 Volunteers serve in an array of roles from dog walkers to program and event assistants.
 For more information, click here to see our Volunteer Opportunities.